brandoncomputer/powershell-designer/README.md

         It's not that 'dark mode' isn't good, it's that there are a variety of other solutions that work solidly with this software, and anything developed will be inferior.
             Windows screen filters
             Windows Magnifier Negative Mode at 100%
-            Best Solution: NegativeScreen by Melvyn Laily 'Smart Inversion' mode (This is usually even better than applications native 'dark mode' setting', and it works on everything)
+            Best Solution: NegativeScreen by Melvyn Laily 'Smart Inversion' mode (This is usually even better than applications native 'dark mode' setting, and it works on everything)
             WindowTop by gileli121@gmail.com.

 There will be no exe compiler.
 It's not that I can't, it's that I can't make it NetInfoSec compliant, and it would be inferior to other listed solutions.
 See bottom recommendation.